2br-2b/documentation/admin_manual/configuration_server/occ_command.rst

 setting, and more.

-``occ`` is in the :file:`nextcloud/` directory; for example :file:`/var/www/nextcloud` on Ubuntu Linux. ``occ`` is a PHP script. **You must run it as your HTTP user** to ensure that the correct permissions are maintained on your Nextcloud files and directories.
+``occ`` is in the :file:`nextcloud/` directory; for example :file:`/var/www/nextcloud` on Ubuntu Linux.
+On Snaps, it is located at :file:`/snap/bin/nextcloud.occ`. ``occ`` is a PHP script. **You must run it as your HTTP user** to ensure that the correct permissions are maintained on your Nextcloud files and directories.

 occ command Directory
 ---------------------